Timo Meier: Major junior

 In the 2012–13 season, Meier played in his native Switzerland at the Elite Jr. A level with the U17 SC Rapperswil-Jona Lakers.
 His play with the Lakers earned him international attention and he was selected 12th overall by the Halifax Mooseheads in the 2013 Canadian Hockey League (CHL) Import Draft.
 Upon being drafted, he was expected to be one of the Mooseheads' core members alongside Danish player Nikolaj Ehlers.
 At the age of 16, Meier weighed 185 lb and felt confident in his playing abilities to join the CHL for the 2013–14 season.
 However, he later reflected that playing in the CHL was different than in Switzerland as he was competing against older players and had to play a more physical game.
 In his rookie season, he tallied 17 goals and 17 assists for 34 points through 66 games.

 Following his rookie season, Meier returned to Switzerland and trained with former professional ice hockey player Sandro Bertaggia.
 Meier improved offensively in his sophomore year, winning the Mike Bossy Trophy as the QMJHL Best Professional Prospect and being named to the QMJHL Second All-Star Team.
 During the season, he maintained a 27-game point streak between 2 November and 26 February where he tallied 51 points.
 His career-best 44 goals and 46 assists for 90 points through 61 games, earned him significant attention from hockey scouts leading up to the 2015 NHL Entry Draft.
 Leading up to the 2015 Draft, Meier was ranked 12th amongst draft eligible players by Bob McKenzie of The Sports Network.
 Meier was eventually drafted in the first round, ninth overall, by the San Jose Sharks, becoming the third Swiss player ever drafted by the Sharks.
-He was shortly thereafter invited to the Sharks' 2015 Development Camp and signed a three-year entry level contract.
+He was shortly thereafter invited to the Sharks' 2015 Development Camp and signed a three-year entry-level contract.

-After signing his entry-level contract, Meier returned to the Mooseheads for the 2015–16 season where he was named team captain a few weeks before the start of the season.
+After signing his entry-level contract, Meier returned to the Mooseheads for the 2015–16 season, where he was named team captain a few weeks before the start of the season.
 During his short time as captain, Meier accumulated 11 goals and 25 assists for 36 points through 23 games.
-On 6 January 2016, Meier was traded to the Rouyn-Noranda Huskies in exchange for a first round pick in 2017, second round pick in 2017 and a fourth round pick in 2018.
+On 6 January 2016, Meier was traded to the Rouyn-Noranda Huskies in exchange for a first-round pick in 2017, a second-round pick in 2017 and a fourth-round pick in 2018.
 As a member of the Huskies, Meier helped them qualify for the playoffs as they finished the 2015–16 QMJHL regular season with the best record in the league.
-During the Huskies first-round sweep against the Drummondville Voltigeurs, Meier recorded 13 points in four games including a hat-trick and two assists in the eventual 7–3 win of Game Four.
+During the Huskies' first-round sweep against the Drummondville Voltigeurs, Meier recorded 13 points in 4 games, including a hat-trick and two assists in the eventual 7–3 win of Game Four.
 Meier finished the QMJHL playoffs with 11 goals and 23 points through 18 games to help the Huskies clinch the President Cup as QMJHL champions.